USAFA-ECE/ece346/_sources/glossary.md

 ---

+### Conclusion
+A **conclusion** is the proposition that is supported or proven by the premises in an argument.
+In a conditional statement ("If p, then q"), the consequence (the "then" part) corresponds to the conclusion of that conditional.
+Thus, every consequence is a conclusion, but not every conclusion is a consequence.

+**Examples:**
+- "Therefore, the Earth is round." (based on previous evidence/premises)
+- "Hence, she must be at home."
+- "It follows that all bachelors are unmarried."

+---

 ### Argument
 An **argument** is a group of propositions in which some (premises) are intended to support another (conclusion).
 It's the fundamental structure of reasoning.

-**Example 1:**
+**Example:**
    - Premise: All birds have feathers.
    - Premise: A sparrow is a bird.
    - Conclusion: Therefore, a sparrow has feathers.

-**Example 1:**
+**Example:**
    - Premise: If you study, you will pass.
    - Premise: You studied.
    - Conclusion: Therefore, you will pass.

----

-### Conclusion
-A **conclusion** is the proposition that is supported or proven by the premises in an argument.

-**Examples:**
-- "Therefore, the Earth is round." (based on previous evidence/premises)
-- "Hence, she must be at home."
-- "It follows that all bachelors are unmarried."

 ---